North Kivu: Mass displacement and escalating violence

-Pursuit and targeted massacres

-AFDL/RPA forces maintained relentless pressure on refugees.
 Checkpoints established between Mount Nyiragongo and Mugunga became sites of mass killings.
 Survivors reported that refugees intercepted at the park's exit were sorted by age and gender, with adult men systematically executed.
 The violence extended to makeshift camps within Virunga National Park, where refugees who sought temporary shelter were targeted.
 By February 1997, reports from local witnesses indicated that bodies of newly deceased refugees were discovered daily near the former Kibumba camp.
 One of the most harrowing incidents occurred in April 1997 near Mwaro, close to the village of Kibumba.
-On April 9 AFDL/RPA soldiers intercepted refugees attempting to return to Rwanda.
-The victims were imprisoned in a mosque and a former farm building before being killed on April 11.
+On April 9 AFDL–RPA soldiers intercepted refugees attempting to return to Rwanda.
+The victims were imprisoned in a mosque and a former farm building before being killed on 11 April.
 The number of victims is unknown, but accounts suggest the massacre claimed several hundred lives.